Kazmimasooma/Group-1-Disney/README.md

 ![Item_Based_KNN](https://user-images.githubusercontent.com/93067732/163075912-e0767b43-964e-4101-ad1d-ea6bfd7db3de.gif)

+### Hyper Parameter Tuning

+Grid Search uses a different combination of all the specified hyperparameters and their values and calculates the performance for each combination and selects the best value for the hyperparameters.
+GridSearchCV, along with Grid Search, cross-validation is also performed.
+Cross-Validation is used while training the model.
+As we know that before training the model with data, we divide the data into two parts – train data and test data.
+In cross-validation, the process divides the train data further into two parts – the train data and the validation data.
+We used GridSearchCV to find the best hyper parameters for the KNN model and also for the accuracy score KNN Classifier test.

 ### Accuracy Score

 While it is not possible to compute accuracy score for unsupervised ML with K-Means Clustering and K-Nearest Neigbors as there are no ground truth labels to measure against.
 Therefore we have used the K-means cluster classes as the y prediction in order to produce an accuracy score metrics.